Documentation

 Via A CDN (e.g. jsDelivr)

 The fastest way to get going with htmx is to load it via a CDN.
-You can simply add this to your head tag and get going:

-<script src="https://cdn.jsdelivr.net/npm/htmx.org@4.0.0-alpha1/dist/htmx.min.js" integrity="sha384-/" crossorigin="anonymous"></script>
+<script src="https://cdn.jsdelivr.net/npm/htmx.org@4.0.0-alpha5/dist/htmx.min.js" integrity="sha384-LAnQFtNXh8s0hn9mOc8bezfn16i4Zo4y3i4dMT8PtV9yip8jGehR3RxCJrmHV11d" crossorigin="anonymous"></script>

 An unminified version is also available as well:

-<script src="https://cdn.jsdelivr.net/npm/htmx.org@4.0.0-alpha1/dist/htmx.js" integrity="" crossorigin="anonymous"></script>
+<script src="https://cdn.jsdelivr.net/npm/htmx.org@4.0.0-alpha5/dist/htmx.js" integrity="sha384-dLUc4ssW6oY1/JPIIhUY8KmdLXrhFNQDr3X+G1OvZgnYayZTZrGNlHMsXaFp8JPD" crossorigin="anonymous"></script>

 Download a copy

-The next easiest way to install htmx is to simply copy it into your project, an option called vendoring.
+The next easiest way to install htmx is to copy it into your project, an option called vendoring.

-and include it where necessary with a <script> tag:
+and hen add it to the appropriate directory in your project and include it where necessary with a <script> tag:

 <script src="/path/to/htmx.min.js"></script>